emilygv/emilyvernon.com/_posts/2021-08-28-better-creative-briefs-through-empathy.md

 ---

 **The brief is either your favourite part of the process or another to-do on your never-ending list.
-As someone who has both written and received briefs, I understand the potential and burden the entire process.
-We might never find the solution to the perfect brief, but there are some lessons to improve before someone gets hurt.**
+As someone who has both written and received briefs, I understand the potential and burden within the entire process.
+We might never find the solution to the perfect brief, but there are some lessons to learn before someone gets hurt.**

 **What we'll cover:**
 * TOC